MileHacker Logo

 • Be polite and respectful in your interactions.
 Use appropriate greetings, and avoid loud or aggressive behavior.
 Be patient, as things may operate on a versatile schedule.

 • Always ask for permission before photographing people, for kids especially.
-Be discreet in sensitive areas or during religious ceremonies.
+Be discreet in sensitive areas or at the time of religious ceremonies.
 Remove shoes before entering mosques.

 Economic Impact